mvbasov/OMN/app/src/legacy/assets/md/default/Help.md

 ```
 All other pages and files are you own files and never been touched by programm without your intention.

-** The following feature will be implemented in the next betta release: **
-If Pelican CMS header support is switched on (switched on by default at programm installation time) meta information 'modified' updated automaticaly after editor call and page modified.
+If Pelican CMS header meta information 'modified' exists on page it updated automaticaly after editor call and page modified.

 - - -